+(2) This option vests over a four-year period, with 25% vesting on the first anniversary of the grant date and the remainder vesting in quarterly installments thereafter, subject to continued service.
+Upon a Sale Event, a termination by the Company without Cause or a resignation for Good Reason, such options shall accelerate and vest in full.

-- options vest over a four-year period in equal quarterly installments, subject to continued service.
-Upon a Sale Event, such option shall accelerate and vest in full. - (5) 25% of the shares subject to this restricted stock award vest on the first anniversary of the grant date, with the remainder vesting in 16 equal quarterly installments thereafter, subject to continued service.
-Upon a sale event, such restricted stock award shall accelerate and vest in full.
+(3) These RSUs vest over a four-year period, with 25% vesting on the first anniversary of the grant date and the remainder vesting in quarterly installments thereafter, subject to continued service.
+Upon a Sale Event, a termination by the Company without Cause or a resignation for Good Reason, such RSUs shall accelerate and vest in full.